 Automatic Transfer Switch Testing Procedures– Annual preventive transfer switch maintenance process

-- First of all, conduct a visual inspection and look for any dirt, dust or moisture.
-With the help of a soft brush or a vacuum cleaner, remove all the dust.
+- First, conduct a visual inspection and look for any dirt, dust, or moisture.
+Remove all the dust with the help of a soft brush or a vacuum cleaner.
 Clean the moisture with a cloth.

-- You will find a manual operator handle in the switch for maintenance purposes.
+- You will find a manual operator handle on the switch for maintenance purposes.
 You must check for any issues in manual operation.